Esk Valley Railway (Scotland): Opening

-When the line was nearing completion, the Company announced that train services would start on 1 April 1867.
+When the line was nearing completion, the company announced that train services would start on 1 April 1867.
 Two stations were provided on the line, Bonnyrigg (later renamed Broomieknowe) and Polton.
 The NBR had agreed to work (and lease) the line but refused to do so immediately because a station had not been constructed at Lasswade, as they had expected.
-The Esk Valley Company protested that they were not bound to provide the station, and the matter went to arbitration.
+The Esk Valley Railway Company protested that they were not bound to provide the station, and the matter went to arbitration.
 Pending the conclusion of that, the NBR agreed to commence operation on 15 April 1867, and for accounting purposes (that is, payment of the lease charge) the "official" commencing date would be 8 April 1867.

 So trains started running on 15 April.
 When the line opened, it was worked by the North British Railway.

 The arbitrator found that the EVR was indeed bound to provide the Lasswade station, and it did so, opening it on 12 October 1868; construction of the station cost it six months rental of the entire line.

-The Esk Valley Railway company was absorbed by the North British Railway on 1 July 1871.
+The Esk Valley Railway Company was absorbed by the North British Railway under the North British Railway Act 1871 (34 & 35 Vict. c. cvi) on 1 July 1871.
 The terms guaranteed the EVR shareholders a 3.5% dividend on their holding.

-The valedictory shareholders' meeting of the EVR heard the Chairman declare:
+The valedictory shareholders' meeting of the EVR heard the chairman declare:

 Through unforeseen circumstances the expenditure of the Company has considerably exceeded what was at first anticipated, but notwithstanding of this the directors trust that the benefit done to the district and the securing to the shareholders a permanent dividend of 3.25% is not an inadequate return for the labour and money expended.